karanvirDeol/CODE-challenge-Pacman/README.md

 ##Coding

-Javascript is easier to use to make such type of projects.
+Javascript is easier to use to make such type of projects. i made game using simple code

 ##updation